Landscapes and wildlife in Namibia

 (November 16-24, 2024)

 Namibia: the land of magical landscapes, overwhelming emptiness yet brimming with life!
-In collaboration with Backroads Africa we organize this great 9-day photo trip.
+In collaboration with Backroads Africa I organize this great 9-day photo trip.

 Namibia: the most sparsely populated country in Africa, and among the ten driest countries on earth.
 The result: beautiful landscapes!
 Many people think of deserts as endless sweeping sand plains.
 But in Namibia you can see that desert sometimes also means rocks, mountains, and here and there a bush or a thin tree.
 And in all color gradations you could possibly imagine!

 These places are dry and they might seem very inhospitable, yet they are teeming with life.
 From small species of reptiles, insects and birds, to – for example in Etosha National Park – elephants, lions, zebras and giraffes.
 All of them have adapted to the dry climate.

 Together with those special landscapes, this results in truly unique photo opportunities!

 Namibia is located in the south west of Africa, sandwiched between Angola to the north, Botswana to the east and South Africa to the south.
 The west coast is formed by the Atlantic Ocean.
 Here the desert and the ocean meet; a very special combination of water and dryness.

 In the villages and towns you can still find a lot of recent history.
 Namibia was first colonized by Germany and later became part of South Africa.
 You can see half-timbered houses, you can eat Sauerkraut and most people also speak Afrikaans.